covid19-hg/covid19hg/src/pages/about/index.md

 ##### Additional analyses that require specialised approaches or focus on specific patients groups

 *The COVID-19 host genetics initiative* provides a platform for groups to self-assemble in working groups.
 The suggestion is to work together, create a slack channel and an analysis plan.
-Example are the `#ardsgwas`, `#covid19-hg-clonalhematopoeisis` Slack channel and the initiative by Jean-Laurent Casanova and colleagues looking for Monogenic inborn errors of immunity (https://www.covidhge.com/). *The COVID-19 host genetics initiative* will help to sponsor these efforts and connect researchers interested in similar topics.
+Example are the `#ardsgwas`, `#covid19-hg-clonalhematopoeisis` Slack channel. *The COVID-19 host genetics initiative* helps to sponsor these efforts and connect researchers interested in similar topics.
+The main efforts are described [here](https://www.covid19hg.org/projects/).

 #### C: Results and data sharing